sowmyaece44/Data-Visualization-using-Excel-and-Tableau/README.md

 # Data-Visualization-using-Excel-and-Tableau
 Aim:
-To clean the Wealth of Nations data set usin Excel and visualize the cleaned data in Tableau
+To clean the Wealth of Nations data set using Excel and visualize the cleaned data in Tableau

 Datas:
 Rank